dmesh-io/databricks-sap-hana-docs/docs/configuration.md

 | `--loglevel`                       | TEXT      | If true, will print debug information                                                                                                                                               |

-## Step 3: Start a New Run with the Previously Created Job
+## Step 3: Start a New Run with the previously created Job

 Navigate to **Workflows > Jobs > {your_job_name} > Runs** and start a new run to execute the created job.